radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/03-front-end-settings.md

 `2017-10-03 10:40:40,584 INFO SessionHandler:1115 - --> conn[SSL/TLS]=1886 op=17 MsgID=17 DeleteRequest {entry=ou=test,o=companydirectory} LDAPControl {1.2.840.113556.1.4.805 true} LDAPControl {2.16.840.1.113730.3.4.2 false}`
 <br>`2017-10-03 10:40:40,654 INFO SessionHandler:3152 - <== conn[SSL/TLS]=1886 op=17 MsgID=17 DeleteResponse {resultCode=0, matchedDN=null, errorMessage=null} ### etime=70 ###`

-#### Password Policy Control
+### Password Policy Control

-The Password Policy Control is enabled by default and allows a client to request information about the current password policy information for a user entry.
+The Password Policy Control is enabled by default and allows a client to request information about the current password policy information for a user entry in all password policy enforcement related LDAP operations, specifically BIND, ADD, and MODIFY.

 Specify the Password Policy Control in the LDAP request in the following ways:

 -	With the OID.
-Use the --control or -J option with the Password Policy Control OID: 1.3.6.1.4.1.42.2.27.8.5.1 with no value.
+Use the `--control` or `-J` option with the Password Policy Control OID: 1.3.6.1.4.1.42.2.27.8.5.1 with no value.

--	Use the --usePasswordPolicyControl option.
+-	Use the `--usePasswordPolicyControl` option.
 This option is used for bind requests.
 An example request and response is shown below.

 ```
 PS C:\Users\test> ldapsearch -h localhost -p 2389 -D "uid=Aaron_Medler,ou=Accounting,o=companydirectory" -w password -b o=companydirectory